 To qualify for an FHA home loan, you’ll need to meet certain requirements as established by the Federal Housing Administration.
 These requirements include:

-Borrowers pay a monthly FHA mortgage insurance premium (MIP) and upfront mortgage insurance premium (UFMIP) on every FHA loan, regardless of down payment.
+- Higher insurance expenses: Borrowers pay a monthly FHA mortgage insurance premium (MIP) and upfront mortgage insurance premium (UFMIP) on every FHA loan, regardless of the down payment.

 An FHA loan is an excellent choice for first-time homebuyers or those with spotty credit history and/or lower credit scores.
 With its low down payment requirements and flexible credit standards, an FHA loan may be an affordable choice for you!
 Compare the pros and cons of FHA loans with those of conventional loans to decide which loan makes more financial sense.